gerardnico/dokuwiki-template-bootie/README.md

 Performance release:

   * All Javascript and CSS stylesheet are served asynchronously (defer for js and at the end for css)
-  * The addition of the resources are now done via the call of a event system (TPL_METAHEADER_OUTPUT)
+  * The addition of the resources is now done via the call of a event system (TPL_METAHEADER_OUTPUT)
   * The dokuwiki jquery.php script is removed only in the SHOW act (when displaying a page) and is replaced by the bootstrap one.
   * The resources can be served locally in order to work without connection